San Francisco will allow police to deploy robots that kill

 San Francisco police said late Tuesday that no robots were obtained from military surplus, but some were purchased with federal grant money.

 Like many places around the U.S., San Francisco is trying to balance public safety with treasured civilian rights such as privacy and the ability to live free of excessive police oversight.
-In September, supervisors agreed to a trial run allowing police to access in real time private surveillance camera feeds in certain circumstances.
+In September, supervisors agreed to a trial run allowing police to access real-time private surveillance camera feeds in certain circumstances.

 Supervisor Rafael Mandelman, who voted in favor of the policy authorization, said he was troubled by rhetoric painting the police department as untrustworthy and dangerous.